Blog

 An ecommerce store can range from a few items to hundreds, and it’s well within the capabilities of anyone to set up.
 You can always start as a small business and scale up as you gain more customers.

-8. Service-based websites
+8. Service-based website

 A service-based business is just a fancy name for a business that can do something for you that you can’t do yourself — for example, real estate agents or interior decorators.

 Service-based businesses also occupy the digital realm.
-Scribly offers the service of content.
+Scribly Media offers the service of content.
 For companies who don’t have an in-house content creation team or have a need for extra wordsmiths, Scribly provides writing, social media management, and content strategy.

 If you have a special skill and there’s a demand for it, starting your own service-based business can help put a bit of extra money in your pocket.